Kglines/PoundCloud_Project/README.md

 Clone the repo and run `npm install` to install dependencies.

 You can also navigate to https://aa-soundcloud-project.herokuapp.com/ to view the live site.

+## Future Upgrades
+* Create, Read, Update, and Delete Playlists
+* Add a 'genre' category
+* Create a search bar for songs, albums, and artists
+* Pagination to deal with large scale data storage

 ## Tech used in this project
 * HTML